Prospecting

 Use our curated playlist to help you cover these basics with your team by reserving a spot on your sales meeting agenda for training and watching one of these videos together as a group!

-It’s the worst feeling to hear that your phone number is coming up as spam.
-You aren’t spam, you’re calling because you’re the best person available to help this person buy or sell their home in a 100-mile radius!
-How dare they do that to you?!
-Well, they dare and they are doing it to the best of us right and left!
-While there is no way to completely eliminate this challenge, and if I’m wrong please reply to this and share with me so I can learn, there are some strategies you can use to reduce your chances of getting the big S on your number.
+While there is no way to completely eliminate this challenge, and if I’m wrong, please reply to this and share with me so I can learn, we have found seven strategies you can use to reduce your chances of getting the big S on your number.

 📱 Avoid cold-texting or cold-calling leads.
 Ensure that they have opted in to receive these types of communications from you.